-- A. Final Grade Report is not released

-- B. Enrollment in next semester is not allowed
+- A. Enrollment in next semester is not allowed

-- C. Transcripts are not released
+- B. Transcripts are not released

-- D. Student may not take part in graduation
+- C. Student may not take part in graduation

 Each traditional student is assigned to a Shepherd Group Leader who works with them on a regular basis to make sure financial stewardship is being learned and practiced.